anthonyrozmajzl/anthonyrozmajzl.com/content/post/The Data That Show Lockdowns and Mask Mandates are Futile.md

 ![Days to Lockdown](https://www.aier.org/wp-content/uploads/2020/05/ED-AZ636_Rodger_16U_20200426130615-1-1.jpg)

-Locking down quickly clearly did not matter, but what about locking down in general?
+The abysmally low R<sup>2</sup> value shows that locking down quickly clearly did not matter, but what about locking down in general?
 Surely the strictest lockdowns would save more lives, right?
 Hardly.

 ![Lockdown Stringecy vs Case Change](/images/stringency-vs-change.png)